-XO is the most energy-efficient and environmentally friendly laptop ever made, based on independent evaluations and data.
+The XO is the most energy-efficient and environmentally friendly laptop ever made, based on independent evaluations and data.
 XO consumes the least power, minimizes toxic materials, is extraordinarily rugged, has a long lifetime, works with renewable power sources, and is itself recyclable.
-XO has earned the highest environmental certifications: it is in full compliance with the European Union's rigorous Reduction of Harmful Substances (RoHS) standards; it has qualified for Energy Star 4.0 Category A (the most stringent ranking); and it has received the US PC and notebook environmental ratings agency EPEAT Gold rating, one of only eight laptop computers to do so.
+XO has earned the highest environmental certifications: it is in full compliance with the European Union's rigorous Reduction of Harmful Substances (RoHS) standards; it is designed for Energy Star Version 4.0 Category A Tier 2 performance, the most stringent level..

 According to ENERGY STAR®, an average idle desktop computer uses 70 watts of power and an average idling laptop computer consumes 20 watts of power.
-When idle, the XO laptop uses a single watt of electricity.
+When idle, the XO laptop uses twowatts of electricity.